Free prescription glasses and eye exams near you.

 After applying for assistance and being provided with a voucher, clients will then need to redeem it.
 They will be able to present a New Eyes eyeglass voucher to any one of a number of participating local eye doctors, retailers or optical dispensers.
 These locations will then proceed with fitting the client with the proper prescription eyeglasses that will be free of charge to the patients.
 Some of these local businesses may even provide the applicant with contact lenses if there is a need for them over eyeglasses.
 The dispenser or doctor will then receive reimbursement directly from New Eyes.

-To find a social services agency to apply at for free prescription glasses in your area, the New Eyes for the Needy application process can be started at www.new-eyes.org.
+To find a social services agency near you to apply at for free prescription glasses in your area, the New Eyes for the Needy application process can be started at www.new-eyes.org.

 If a patient has no other programs available to them, then VISION USA may be able to help.
 This non-profit organization provides exams, vision and eye care, and may even occasionally have glasses for individuals who do not have health insurance.
 This agency will also only help people who are not eligible for any state or federal government assistance programs.